shanna1408/Mass-Spring-System-Animations/README.md

 ## Simulation 3 (Jelly Cube)

 Simulation 3 is comprised of masses and springs which form a 3-dimensional cube like shape, with 7 masses in the x direction as the `width`, and 4 masses in the y and z directions as the `height` and `length`.
 For this simulation, I set mass `m` to be 0.1, and each mass to be a length of 1 apart.
 As in the other two simulations, I initialized the force of gravity `F_g`, all of the starting acceleration, velocity, and force vectors to 0, and the position vectors to the respective mass starting positions.
 In order to start the cube out being rotated, I multiplied the calculated starting positions for each mass by rotation vectors defining first a 45 degree rotation around z, and then a 45 degree rotation around x.
-The rotation matrices are as follows:
+The rotations defined by the rotation matrices multiplied by the current position are as follows:

 z_rotation= [x*cos(45)-y*sin(45), x*sin(45)+y*cos(45), z]